kukicado/ng-atl-workshop-guide/node-api.md

 ## Server File

-Open the `server.js` file and add the following code:
+Open the `server.js` file and let's examine the code:

 ```js
 // General Dependencies